Skip to main content

 Repeated rejection → halt

-If the operator rejects the same action multiple times, the assignment has likely misunderstood the requirement.
+If the operator rejects the same action multiple times, the agent has likely misunderstood the requirement.
 Continuing to loop wastes operator time.

 Multi-tier escalation